evelynndevv/evelynndevv/README.md

 # Evelynn
-I'm a 14 year old trans girl from and in Kazahstan, I love cats and other feline animals.
+I'm a 14 year old trans girl from and in Kazakhstan, I love cats and other feline animals.
 You can contact me thru [discord](https://discord.com/users/1248689798445666416) or check out my [website](https://evelynn.pw/)
 ...or even my [repo](https://discord.com/users/1248689798445666416).